Caffeine and Migraine

 The downside of caffeine

 Yes, caffeine helps many people during a migraine attack.
 However, studies show that up to 1 in 3 people find caffeine actually triggers migraine symptoms.
 These same studies suggest that some people with migraine should avoid caffeine completely.
 Others should consume no more than 200 mg a day.
-Some people are more sensitive and their bodies react with a headache or migraine with as little as 10 mg of caffeine a day.1,4
+Some people are more sensitive and their bodies react with a headache or migraine with as little as 10 mg of caffeine a day.
+It is important to note that caffeine overuse may lead to chronic migraine in some people, and sudden caffeine withdrawal may trigger migraine attacks.1,4

 What seems to be the difference in how people respond to caffeine?
 People who consume caffeine daily or near-daily may develop a tolerance for the drug.
 This means that it takes more caffeine to get the same effect.
 Then the body comes to expect caffeine and revolts if it does not get it.
 This may trigger head pain, fatigue, trouble concentrating, and nausea.1